-Position 1 Power runs from the pickup to the "left" of the drum,(1) to the "top left" armature brush (3), through the left armature brush through the armature windings and back out the "right" brush, back to the "right bottom" side of the drum(4) on to the field winding (2) and ground.
+Position 1 motor runs.
+Power runs from the pickup to the "left" of the drum,(1) to the "top left" armature brush (3), through the left armature brush through the armature winding and back out the "right" brush, back to the "right bottom" side of the drum(4) on to the field winding (2) and ground.

 Position 2 In position 2, the bottom and top fingers make no electrical contact, interrupting the circuit.
 The engine is off or in neutral.

-Position 3 Similar to position 1, but the direction of power through the armature is reversed, while the field winding has the same power flow.
+Position 3 Motor runs reverse direction to position 1.
+Similar to position 1, but the direction of power through the armature is reversed, while the field winding has the same power flow.
 This causes the motor to reverse direction.

 Power runs from the pickup to the "left" of the drum,(1) to the "bottom left" armature brush (4), through the armature right brush to the armature winding and back out the "left" brush, back to the "right top" (3) side of the drum and on to the field winding (2) and ground.